javieraubert/docker/README.md

 Docker image for [LibreNMS](https://www.librenms.org/), a fully featured network monitoring system that provides a wealth of features and device support.

-## HI JUST MODIFIYING IT TO USE HTTPS :) Javier Aubert

 > **Note**
 >